 Wine tasting and apple season

 You can't have failed to notice that the Moselle Region has more than 3,000 acres of grapes or that the slopes of Vergers de Steinsel are covered in lush red apples.
-You've still got time to sample these home-grown and locally produced delights this September, although there are pandemic restrictions in place.
+You've still got time to sample these home-grown and locally produced delights this September and October.

-You can also buy apple produce including juice, apple brandy and dried apple rings.
-You can find more information on the Vergers de Steinsel Facebook page here.
+You can also buy apple produce including juice, apple brandy and dried apple rings, and food and drinks will be available so you can make a day of it.

-If you want to make your own Viz (freshly pressed juice) with apples from your garden or the Vergers you can do so with Eppelpress in Eppeldorf.
-To make an appointment (from 15 September) you can call them on 691 836 185 and then visit with your apples Monday to Saturday between 10: 00-12: 00 and 14: 00-18: 00.
+If you want to make your own Viz (freshly pressed juice) with apples from your garden or the orchards, you can do so with Eppelpress in Eppeldorf.
+To make an appointment you can call them on 691 836 185 and then visit with your apples Monday to Saturday between 10: 00-12: 00 and 14:00-18: 00.
+You must have a minimum of 200kg of apples, and they recommend you taste them first to ensure they are juicy.
 The family business also sells apple juice, honey and other products.

 If you prefer to try some local cider you can head to Ramborn, for a tour of their traditional orchards, which contain 100 different apple varieties.
 Tours and tastings take place Wednesday to Sunday 14.00 to 16.00, and you can find out more here.

 You can pick your own fruit from communal and some privately-owned trees that have a yellow ribbon tied around them.
 A joint venture between the Ministry of Agriculture and local municipalities, designed to tackle food waste, you can find a map of places participating in Gielt Band here.

 Wine festivals and tasting days

 Sample an Elbling, Rivaner, Auxerrois, Riesling, Gewürztraminer or a Pinot Gris or Blanc or Noir – and, of course, the nation's favourite, Crémant – at the 72nd Wine and Grape Festival on 9-11 September at Grevenmacher.